since1968/stat-blocks/homebrewery/stiletto.markdown

 **Twist the Knife.** You have learned to twist the blade sharply before retracting it.
 When you hit a creature with a melee weapon attack, you can expend one superiority die to cause a bleeding wound.
 Add the superiority die to the attack’s damage roll.
 The target takes 1d6 damage on each subsequent round at the end of its turn.
 The target may stop the bleeding with a Wisdom (Medicine) check, or by casting _cure wounds_.
 Damage from multiple wounds is cumulative.

 **Unnerving Flourish.** Your deadly display of combat prowess unnerves your opponents, leaving them cowering in fear and at your mercy.
 Whenever you reduce a creature to 0 hit points with a melee attack, you can use a bonus action to expend one superiority die, and instead leave the creature at 1 hit point.
 The creature is frightened of you for a number of minutes equal to your Charisma modifier.
 It must also make a Charisma saving throw with a DC equal to your maneuver DC + a bonus equal to the roll of your superiority die.
 If the creature fails this saving throw, it answers truthfully any questions you ask it and obeys your direct orders while it is frightened by this effect.

 #### Signature Maneuvers
 Maneuvers are presented in alphabetical order.
-Unless otherwise noted, you must be wielding a light, finesse weapon to use a signature maneuver.
+Unless otherwise noted, you must be wielding a stiletto weapon to use a signature maneuver.

-**Bloodbath.** You become a master of slicing a foe’s artery to inflict a gushing wound.
-When you hit a creature with a sneak attack, it must make a Constitution saving throw.
-On a failed save, the creature begins to bleed uncontrollably and falls prone.
-The creature has disadvantage on Constitution checks and constitution saving throws.
-In addition, whenever the creature takes damage it is stunned until the end of its next turn.
-The creature may stop the bleeding with a successful Wisdom (Medicine) check on its turn, or by casting _cure wounds_.

 **Master Stiletto.** You master control of yourself and of other hostile creatures.
 As a bonus action you trigger the following effects, which last for one minute or until you end them.
 You must finish a short or long rest before you can use this maneuver again.
 * Your attacks become deadly.
 Add an extra 2d6 to the damage roll each time you hit with a sneak attack.